Harriet Ross Tubman (1820-1913): Abolitionist, Political Activist, and American Hero.

-Born into slavery in Dorchester County, Maryland, Harriet showed signs of bravery early in life when she tried to intervene on behalf of a fellow slave that was being beaten for trying to escape.
+Born enslaved in Dorchester County, Maryland, Harriet showed signs of bravery early in life when she tried to intervene on behalf of a fellow slave that was being beaten for trying to escape.
 The head injury she sustained affected her for the rest of her life, sill, she persisted.
-That little girl grew up to be known as the “Moses of her people”, as she escaped slavery and returned 13 times to lead at least 70 other enslaved people to freedom using the Underground Railroad.
+That little girl grew up to be known as the “Moses of her people”.
+Not only did she escape slavery, she returned 13 times to lead approximately 70 other enslaved people to freedom using the Underground Railroad.

 Harriet Tubman is an icon of courage and strength.